rahimi-raz/pandas/README.md

-Questions are coming from below website : https://www.stratascratch.com/
+Questions are from below website : https://www.stratascratch.com/